ud-pci/pCI/INSTALL.md

 The programs are then loaded into the environment.
 To run the programs, just run the command for program:
 ```
+hfd
+bass
 add
 ine
 ```
 ```
+mpirun -n <nprocs> basc
 mpirun -n <nprocs> conf
-mpirun -n <nprocs> basc
 mpirun -n <nprocs> dtm
 mpirun -n <nprocs> conf_pt
 ```

 ## Building with CMake

-The codes are built using CMake with the 'CMakeLists.txt' file and OpenMPI with Intel compiler.
+The codes are built using CMake with the 'CMakeLists.txt' files and OpenMPI with Intel compiler.
 To load these modules on Caviness:
 ```
 vpkg_require cmake openmpi/4.0.2:intel